guolingbing/guolingbing.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

-Hi, I am master student in Department of Computer Science and Technology, Nanjing University, China.
+Hi, I am a master student in Department of Computer Science and Technology, Nanjing University, China.
 I received my B.S. degree in computer science and technology in 2016 from Henan University, China.

 ## Research Interest